-While North Carolina has no legal online casinos, there are social and sweepstakes casinos available that invite people in the state to play slots, blackjack, roulette, and other games online.
+While North Carolina has no legal online casinos, there are social and sweepstakes casinos available that offer slots, blackjack, roulette, and other games online.

-Read on for a full overview of casino games in North Carolina, including what’s available now and what may be coming in the future.
+Read on for a complete overview of casino games in North Carolina, including what’s available now and what may be coming in the future.

 Does North Carolina have online casinos?

 No, online gambling for real money is mostly illegal in North Carolina.
-As a result, you won’t find any online casinos as you would in states like Michigan, Pennsylvania, and New Jersey.
+As a result, you won’t find any online casinos.
+However, if lawmakers like Jason Saine have any say in the matter, the state legislature could take up the question of icasinos next legislative session.

 Is it illegal to play at an online casino in North Carolina?

 Yes, NC state law specifically criminalizes playing games at online casinos in North Carolina.
-The law is quite explicit about it being illegal both to operate such games and to play them.
+The gambling laws are quite explicit about it being illegal both to operate such games and to play them.

 Chapter 14-292 of the North Carolina General Statutes explains that when it comes to forms of gambling not authorized elsewhere in the law (for example, the state lottery), “any person or organization that operates any game of chance or any person who plays at or bets on a game of chance at which money, property or anything of value is bet, whether the same be in stake or not, shall be guilty of a Class 2 misdemeanor.”